-Nissan threw everything but the kitchen sink at its venerable middle grounder as part of a mid-cycle refresh for the 2016 model year.
+Nissan threw everything but the kitchen sink at its venerable middle grounder as part of a midcycle refresh for the 2016 model year.
 While the rear end has been sharpened a bit, most of the action is in front of the A-pillars, where the Altima's countenance is reminiscent of the new Maxima.

 Personally, I think the coalescing of styles under Maxima is a very good thing.
 The "V Motion" grille gives the front end a nice shape, and the contours on both the headlights and front fenders give the car a much stronger look than before.
-In a segment rich with competition, not all of which possess style points, Nissan's done a good job here giving the Altima a beefier look that puts it close to other sportier-looking cars, such as the Mazda6.
+In a segment rich with competition, not all of which possesses style points, Nissan's done a good job here giving the Altima a beefier look that puts it close to other sportier-looking cars, such as the Mazda6.

 There have been far fewer updates to the interior than I've seen on the exterior, but that's because it didn't need much.
 It's a straightforward affair, with just a bit of dashboard layering to give it a premium sheen.
-The plastics are all on the harder side, and if you order the entire interior in black, as my test car's was, it's going to be a bit drab and cavernous.
+The plastics are all on the harder side, and if you order the entire interior in black, as in my test car, it's going to be a bit drab and cavernous.

-That said, the cloth seats are comfortable -- not too hard, not too firm -- and they heat up quick in conjunction with the SV trim's optional front heated seats.
+That said, the cloth seats are comfortable -- not too hard, not too firm -- and they heat up quickly in conjunction with the SV trim's optional front heated seats.
 Storage is ample, too, with a small-purse-sized center console cubby and another one under the center stack.
 The interior is just a bit more boring than the exterior would have you expect.

 Whether you prefer to access in-car tech through the infotainment system or your smartphone, there's plenty to dig on the Altima, even if you're not vying for the top trim with all the options possible.